era1112/Era1112/README.md

 About me:
 - Canadian computer science student
-- Interested in operating systems, embedded computing, compilers, and all things reverse engineering
+- Interested in os, embedded copmputing, compilers, reverse engineering
-- Currently focused on C/C++ and x86-64 assembly
+- Currently working on x86-64 assembly and sdr projects
 - Interested in collaborating on projects for personal experience